 This website provides information and resources to help you understand what the Feldenkrais Method is and how it can help you.

-The site is run by Sarah Wiin, Certified Feldenkrais Practitioner and Registered Physiotherapist.
-If you have any questions, you can get in touch.
+The site is run by Sarah Wiin, Certified Feldenkrais Practitioner.
+If you have any questions, you can call for an appointment or get in touch in other ways.